lh3/ksw2/README.md

 understand than `ksw2_ext*.c`.
 Header file [ksw2.h](ksw2.h) gives brief documentations.

+To compile the test program `ksw-test`, just type `make`.
+For most x86 compilers, this doesn't take the advantage of SSE4.1.
+To compile with SSE4.1 for better performance, use `make sse4=1` instead.
+If you have installed parasail, use `make sse4=1 parasail=prefix`, where `prefix` points to the parasail install directory (e.g. `/usr/local`).

 ## Performance Analysis

-The following table shows timing on two pairs of sequences (both in the "test" directory).
+The following table shows timing on two pairs of long sequences (both in the "test" directory).

 |Data set|Command line options             |Time (s)|CIGAR|Ext|SIMD|Source  |
 |:-------|:--------------------------------|:-------|:---:|:-:|:--:|:-------|